OLANA COLLECTIONS DISCOVERY FUND

 A long-missing part of Olana’s story, you can help return a portrait of Downie Church to Olana.

 English-born artist Felix Moscheles, a painter of portraits and genre scenes, evidently worked on this portrait in New York City around January 1884.
-Downie, the Churches’ youngest daughter, grew up primarily at Olana, where she began painting botanical studies of wildflowers as a teenager in the 1880s.
+Downie, the Church family’s youngest daughter, grew up primarily at Olana, where she began painting botanical studies of wildflowers as a teenager in the 1880s.
 At boarding school in the latter half of that decade, she showed an interest in the natural sciences, taking a high number of courses in botany and physiology.
 Downie continued her practice of botanical painting, coupled with a passion for gardening, throughout her life.
 The acquisition of this important missing piece of the Olana collection will help us to tell the under-examined story of Downie’s life and art.

 Felix Moscheles, Portrait of Isabel Charlotte “Downie” Church, c.
 1884.
-Oil on canvas in plaster frame, 32” x 27”
+Oil on canvas in plaster frame, 32” x 27.”

 A Missing Tile by Persian Artist Ali Muhammad Isfahani

-Help us to recover a tile that was made by a ceramic artist whose work impressed Frederic Church.
+Help us recover a tile that was made by a ceramic artist whose work impressed Frederic Church.

 Ali Muhammad Isfahani, a master of ceramics active in Iran in the late nineteenth and early twentieth centuries during the Qajar period, created two tile fireplace surrounds that Frederic Church purchased for Olana in the mid-1880s.
 Ali Muhammad’s work, which features the revival of classical seventeenth-century Safavid motifs, has gathered international scholarly attention in recent years, including interest in the two fireplace surrounds at Olana.
 In addition to the fireplace surrounds, Frederic Church acquired framed pictorial tiles and other ceramic objects attributed to this artist.
 The ceramics of Ali Muhammad Isfahani are among the most significant works of Persian art in the remarkable global collection preserved at Olana.